Himalee/tic-tac-toe-elm/README.md

 2. In your terminal, navigate into the repository
 3. Install dependencies with `$ npm install`
 4. Run unit tests by running `$ npm run test`
 6. Run integration tests by opening a new terminal window and starting development server with `$ npm run start`.
-Then run `$ npm run cypress:open`
+Then run `$ npm run cypress:run`
 7. To start the app, first build it with the command `$ elm make src/Main.elm --output index.js`.
 Then `$ open index.html`.
 8. Alternatively, run the app in development mode.
 Start the app by running `$ elm reactor`.
 Open [http://localhost:8000/src/Main.elm](http://localhost:8000/src/Main.elm) to view it in the browser.